argythana/dev_boilerplate_course/lecture_notes/lecture_3_modular_development/lecture_3_python_tools_file_structure.md

 a) sum activities distance by date.
 b) Create a plotly chart for this.
 c) Create a streamlit app for this chart.
-Do this cell after cell in many single line commands.
+Do this, cell after cell, in many single line commands.

-2) Define new different functions to do all this a new `.py` file.
+2) Define new different functions to do all this in a new `.py` file.
-And in the end a function that calls all these function and creates the streamlit app.
+And in the end, define a function that calls all these functions and creates the streamlit app.

 3) Create a different file to run and create the streamlit app in few lines of code.